Many of the symptoms of COVID-19 can be treated at home. But if you are concerned about any of your symptoms, phone your GP.

 If you are caring for an older person, watch out for signs of confusion coming on quickly.
 This can be a sign their condition is getting worse.

-If you are at higher risk from COVID-19, you should keep a close eye on your symptoms.
-Contact your GP straight away if they get worse.
+If you are at higher risk from COVID-19, keep a close eye on your symptoms.
+Contact your GP immediately if they get worse.

 Contact your GP if you have a very high fever (over 40 degrees Celsius) and you: